This post may contain affiliate links. See the full disclosure here.

 Light windbreaker for temps in 40-50s

 A windbreaker with no lining is what you’re looking.
 Were just trying to keep that chill off.
 I have some random North Face thing from Marshall’s for like $29 that works just fine.
 That was probably too expensive but it was a gift so I ain’t complaining.

 Insulated Shell Jacket for temps 10-49

 I know its hard to believe but even on some cold freaking days I simply use a insulated shell jacke that cost me $29.99 at BJ’s.
 This thing is a bloody furnace.

 If you’re a suburbanite you’ve undoubtedly seen the brand Zeroxposur at Burlington, Khols, BJs, all them big box discount stores.
 The brand sounds a little douchey (Zero Xposur!
 Crossfit!
 Protein!
-Yea!) but its cheap and it’s quite good gear.
+Yea!) but it’s cheap and quite good gear.

 The MSRP says its like $110 but nobody ever pays that – you’ll get it no more than $50 somewhere.
 And it’s about $80 cheaper than anything in any article you’ve ever read.

 Ermergerd its cold!

 Just wear the heaviest jacket you own as long as you don’t go spend $1,000 on a Canada Goose jacket.
 Take it back and head over to the REI garage or Eastern Mountain Sports where their store brand stuff is always on sale.

 If you’re not interested in wearing tights (but then how can you show off them sweet chiseled cycling legs?) and changing when you get to the office then over-trousers are the way to go.
 This pair for $55 is both waterproof and windproof which means its doubles as rain and cold weather gear.
 They fit right over my pants and are not overly insulated which means I can not only wear them on a hot rainy day but also cut the wind on a super duper cold day.
 I just keep them in that backpack that I recommended you use in part two in the event of unexpected rain/snow